sitegeist/fluid-components/Documentation/DataStructures.md

 * `query`: e. g. `myparam=1`
 * `fragment`: e. g. `myfragment`

-## Images
+## Files Images

-Components should be able to accept an image as a parameter, no matter where it come from.
-TYPO3 already has data structures for images that are stored in the File Abstraction Layer.
-However, there are cases where you want to use images from inside extensions or even external image urls.
-This is what the Image data structures offer:
+Components should be able to accept a file or image as a parameter, no matter where it come from.
+TYPO3 already has data structures for files that are stored in the File Abstraction Layer.
+However, there are cases where you want to use files from inside extensions or even external image urls.
+This is what the File/Image data structures offer:

+for images:

 * `SMS\FluidComponents\Domain\Model\Image` (alias: `Image`) is the base class of all image types as well as a factory
 * `SMS\FluidComponents\Domain\Model\LocalImage` wraps a local image resource, e. g. from an extension
 * `SMS\FluidComponents\Domain\Model\RemoteImage` wraps a remote image uri
 * `SMS\FluidComponents\Domain\Model\FalImage` wraps existing FAL objects, such as `File` and `FileReference`
 * `SMS\FluidComponents\Domain\Model\PlaceholderImage` generates a placeholder image via placeholder.com

+for files:

+* `SMS\FluidComponents\Domain\Model\File` (alias: `File`) is the base class of all file types as well as a factory
+* `SMS\FluidComponents\Domain\Model\LocalFile` wraps a local file, e. g. from an extension
+* `SMS\FluidComponents\Domain\Model\RemoteFile` wraps a remote file uri
+* `SMS\FluidComponents\Domain\Model\FalFile` wraps existing FAL objects, such as `File` and `FileReference`

 This is how it could look like in the `Atom.Image` component: